 Candidates may run and be represented by another in the event s/he cannot be present for elections.

-The executive board may narrow the election field to three candidates per position providing a fair and unbiased selection occurs.
+The executive board may narrow the election field to three candidates per position, providing a fair and unbiased selection occurs.

-Vacancies in Executive Board offices shall be filled at the next general meeting according to standard election processes.
+Long term vacancies (semester or more) in Executive Board offices shall be filled at the next general meeting according to standard election processes.
+Short term vacancies will be filled by appointments by the ESC president(s).

 The President must have one semester’s experience on ESC.